GSA/automate.fedramp.gov/content/documentation/sap/5-generated-content.md

-If delivering FedRAMP content in OSCAL, assessors are no longer required to manually generate and maintain these artifacts, provided the content in their OSCAL-based FedRAMP SAP and the CSP\'s OSCAL-based FedRAMP SSP remains accurate.
+If delivering FedRAMP content in OSCAL, assessors are no longer required to manually generate and maintain these artifacts, provided the content in their OSCAL-based FedRAMP SAP and the CSP's OSCAL-based FedRAMP SSP remains accurate.

 There are many ways a tool developer can generate these artifacts.